Onge: Population

 Onge population numbers were substantially reduced in the aftermath of colonisation and settlement, from 672 in 1901 to barely 100.
 The population is still maintaining their cultural and biological identity, and it appears that total numbers have increased from 100 to 117 in 2017.

 A major cause of the decline in Onge population is the changes in their food habits brought about by their contact with the outside world.
+The Onge are also one of the least fertile people in the world.
+About 40% of the married couples are sterile.
+Onge women rarely become pregnant before the age of 28.
 Infant and child mortality is in the range of 40%.
 The Onge's net reproductive index is 0.91.
 The net reproductive index among the Great Andamanese is 1.40.